 - Entrance confirmed

 Make sure you carry valid photo ID with you at all times.
-Identification documents MUST show your name in a Latin alphabet (no Chinese, Japanese, Korean or Arabic characters) and match the name your badge.
-Attendees who refuse to provide their identification will not be able to collect their badge and will not be able to enter TM Forum Live!
+Identification documents MUST show your name in a Latin alphabet (no Chinese, Japanese, Korean or Arabic characters) and match the name on your badge.
+Attendees who refuse to provide their identification will not be able to collect their badge and will not be able to enter Digital Transformation World.

 Contractors needing access during build days:

-Each booth manager must submit all contractors that will need access to their booth including passport details prior to May 13th to [email protected].
-Onsite contractors must produce valid photo ID and be on the pre-approved list.
+Each booth manager must submit details for all contractors that need access to their booth; passport details to be sent to [email protected] prior to May 12th.
+Onsite contractors must produce valid photo ID and be on the pre-approved list in order to gain entry.

 No one will be allowed into the building without being on the approved list and producing valid ID.